Linux 软件免费装

 详情介绍:

 Students who can access your entire course on day one will binge it.
 By week three they are stuck, overwhelmed, or gone — and asking for refunds.
 You built the course as a week-by-week journey, but your delivery system does not enforce that pace.
 Content Time Lock fixes this without a $179-per-year membership plugin.
-You set an unlock date on any post or page.
-Until that date, students see a message you write instead of the content.
-When the date arrives, the content unlocks automatically — no manual steps, no developer help required.
-What you can do with it: What this plugin does not do: Content Time Lock has no payment processing, no email opt-in gates, and no membership tiers — it locks and unlocks content by date and user role, nothing else.
+Choose between two unlock modes: set a fixed calendar date that applies to everyone, or set a number of days after each user registers so every student gets their own personal drip schedule.
+Until the content unlocks, students see a message you write.
+When the time arrives, the content unlocks automatically — no manual steps, no developer help required.
+What you can do with it: What this plugin does not do: Content Time Lock has no payment processing, no email opt-in gates, and no membership tiers — it locks and unlocks content by date or registration offset and user role, nothing else.

 安装: